-The project that you have been pitching for is finally approved.
-You breathe a sigh of relief.
+What happens when you have a time sensitive project that is held by delayed cargo?
+Take for instance, the project that you have been pitching for is finally approved and you breathe a sigh of relief.
 What now?

 Everything has been captured including the shipment of equipment to project site and the duration of time it will take, and you have all the confidence that you did your homework well, even adding a day or two just in case…